boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 You can publish the data source to the sites created in the same Bold BI server.

-1. Choose the sites in the drop-down that you want to publish the data source.
+1. Choose the site from the drop-down menu where you want to publish the data source.

    ![Select Sites](/static/assets/resource-migration/migrate-data-sources-online/images/select-sites.png#width=55%)

-2. Select the check box `Use original data source and linked data source name`, if you want to publish data source and linked data source with source data source name in destination sites.
+2. Select the check box for `Use original data source and linked data source name` if you want to publish the data source and linked data source with the original name in the destination sites.

    ![Publish Data Source with same name](/static/assets/resource-migration/migrate-data-sources-online/images/publish-datasource-with-source-name.png#width=55%)

-3. If necessary, provide a description of the data source.
+3. If necessary, provide a description for the data source.

    ![Publish Data Source Description](/static/assets/resource-migration/migrate-data-sources-online/images/publish-datasource-description.png#width=55%)

-4. Select the check box `Lock data source editing in the published site`, if you do not want the published data source to be edited in the published sites.
+4. Select the check box for `Lock data source editing in the published site` if you do not want the published data source to be edited in the published sites.

    ![Lockdown Data Source](/static/assets/resource-migration/migrate-data-sources-online/images/lockdown-datasource.png#width=55%)

-5. Select the check box `Lock linked data source editing in the published site`, if you do not want the published linked data source to be edited in the published sites.
+5. Select the check box for `Lock linked data source editing in the published site` if you do not want the published linked data source to be edited in the published sites.

    ![Lockdown Linked Data Source](/static/assets/resource-migration/migrate-data-sources-online/images/lockdown-linked-datasource.png#width=55%)